stefanmeili/FastFD/README.md

  * Implicit transient simulation.

 ## Usage
-See example notebooks for further explanation
+See example notebooks for detailed explanation.
 ```python
 # Import fastfd and select the scipy sparse library (or cupy for GPU support)
 import fastfd as ffd